Caocici/learngit/readme.txt

 Git is a distributed version contorl system.
 Git is free software distribute under the GPL.
 GIt has a mutable index called stage.
+Git tracks changes.